sonia-kwak/sonia-kwak.github.io/src/pages/guitar-songs-viz/index.md

 ---
+projectType: 'project'
 date: "2014-12"
-title: "Data Visualization of Guitar Songs"
+title: "Guitar Songs Dataviz"
+minibio: "What if we could plot a guitar song in one single image?"
-description: "What if we could plot a guitar song in one single image?"
+description: "Final project for the Data Visualization class.
+What if we could plot a guitar song in one single image?"
-tags: ['data visualization','music','academic']
+tags: ['data visualization','front-end']
 roles: "Development, Design"
 team: "Cristiano Dalbem, Shivani Shah"
 cover: "./cover.png"
-hide: true
 ---